domasvz1/DO-Shop-ASP.NET-MVC/README.md

 -
 (More to come)

+# Currently working on

+Design of the e shop front page
+- Renewing first page and getting items to be shown there

 You might havesome addons or something else regarding the project, so im leaving you with this "Setting up the project" guide:
 --
 If you pull this from the master and the error is proceeded with the